Alexij2/sqlite_revolution/readme.md

 The basis for creating and upgrading the ability to work with sqlite was the RTOSkit user repository.
 He created a fork and the ability to work with sqlite MODX Revo 2.2.5. https://github.com/RTOSkit/revolution.
 Thanks to him for that.
 It is a pity that he has not come to the GitHub for a long time.

+## What did I:
+- As a result of a couple of weeks of my crazy enthusiasm, omitting details, everything worked already on version 2.6.5, except for the correct installation of packages, which I temporarily fixed in system.

 ## Technical data:
 - support for php 5.6+ with php sqlite3 extension. can be found through phpinfo.
 - MODX Revo 2.6.5+